macespinoza/cdap-clients/cdap-authentication-clients/python/README.md

  ## Tests

- To run tests from the commandline:
+ To run tests from the command-line:

  ```
  python BasicAuthenticationClientTest.py